 TRUTH AND TRANSFORMATION STATEMENTS

-I can be self-controlled and resist temptation, and I am able to say no to ungodliness and worldly desires.
-Titus 2:12; Pr.
-25:28
+With God’s help, I can be self-controlled and resist temptation, and I can say no to ungodliness and worldly desires (Titus 2:12; Pr.
+25:28).

-Self-control is one of the qualities of the Christian life I am developing, along with faith, moral excellence, knowledge, perseverance, godliness, kindness, and love, which I will increase in my life so that I am not useless or ineffective nor unfruitful in the true knowledge of Christ Jesus.
-As long as I practice these things, I will never stumble.
+Self-control is one quality of the Christian life I am developing, along with faith, moral excellence, knowledge, perseverance, godliness, kindness, and love.
+I will increase these qualities in my life, so I am not useless nor unfruitful in the true knowledge of Christ Jesus.
+As long as I practice these things, I will never stumble (2Pet.
+1:5-10).

-I can trust God is in control in every circumstance, and not lean on my own understanding, which brings healing to my body.
-Prov.
-3:5-8
+I can trust that God is in control of every circumstance for my good, and I do not lean on my understanding, so I have healing in my body (Prov.
+3:5-8).

-Self-control is one aspect of the fruit of the Spirit, which is evident in my life when I walk by the Spirit and crucify my passions and evil desires daily.
-Gal.
-5:22-25; Luke 9:23; Rom 6:6
+Self-control is one characteristic of the fruit of the Spirit.
+Self-control is evident in my life when I walk by the Spirit and crucify my passions and evil desires daily (Gal.
+5:22-25; Luke 9:23; Rom 6:6).